awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

      After you choose the AWS CodeCommit repository name and branch, a message is displayed in **Change detection options** showing the Amazon CloudWatch Events rule that will be created for this pipeline\.
 Accept the defaults under **Change detection options**\.
 This allows AWS CodePipeline to use Amazon CloudWatch Events to detect changes for your new pipeline\.
 Choose **Next step**\.
 **Note**
-The object and file type must be compatible with the deployment system you plan to use, for example Elastic Beanstalk or AWS CodeDeploy\.
-Example supported file types might include \.zip, \.tar, and \.tgz files\.
+The object and file type must be compatible with the deployment system you plan to use \(for example, Elastic Beanstalk or AWS CodeDeploy\)\.
+Supported file types might include \.zip, \.tar, and \.tgz files\.
 For more information about the supported container types for Elastic Beanstalk, see [Customizing and Configuring Elastic Beanstalk Environments](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers.html) and [Supported Platforms](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts.platforms.html)\.
 For more information about deploying revisions with AWS CodeDeploy, see [Uploading Your Application Revision](http://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-steps.html#deployment-steps-uploading-your-app) and [Prepare a Revision](http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-revision.html)\.

 1. On the **Step 3: Build** page, do one of the following, and then choose **Next step**:

    + Choose **No Build** to skip the configuration of a build stage\.

    + Choose a custom action provider of build services that you want to use, and provide the configuration details for that provider\.
 **Note**
 The steps for adding a build provider vary by provider\.
 For an example of how to add Jenkins as a build provider, see [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.

-   + Choose AWS CodeBuild, and then either choose **Select an existing build project **or **Create a new build project**\.
+   + Choose AWS CodeBuild, and then choose your build options\.
+You can follow the instructions in [Create a Pipeline that Uses AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html#pipelines-create-console) in *[AWS CodeBuild User Guide](http://docs.aws.amazon.com/codebuild/latest/userguide/)*\.

+     + Choose one of the following:

-     + For an existing build project, in **Project name**, choose the name of the build project, and then choose **Save build project**\.
+       + If you have already created the project in AWS CodeBuild, choose **Select an existing build project**\.
+In **Project name**, choose the name of the build project, and then choose **Save build project**\.

-     + For a new build project, make sure you’ve completed the steps in [Plan a Build](http://docs.aws.amazon.com/codebuild/latest/userguide/planning.html), and then follow the instructions in [Create a Pipeline that Uses AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html#pipelines-create-console) in *[AWS CodeBuild User Guide](http://docs.aws.amazon.com/codebuild/latest/userguide/)*\.
+       + To use the AWS CodePipeline wizard to create your AWS CodeBuild project, choose **Create a new build project**\.
+Make sure you have completed the steps in [Plan a Build](http://docs.aws.amazon.com/codebuild/latest/userguide/planning.html)\.
+In **Project name**, type a name for your build project\.

+     + Choose the image and operating system for your build project\.

+     + Choose one of the following build specification options:

+       + If you have already included a build spec file in your pipeline's source location, choose **Use the buildspec\.yml in the source code root directory**\.

+       + To specify build commands and output file names in the wizard, choose **Insert build commands**\.

+     + In **Cache**, do one of the following:

+       + If you do not want to use a cache for build dependencies, choose **No cache**\.

+       + If you want to use a cache for build dependencies, choose **Amazon S3**, and then type the location of your Amazon S3 cache bucket\.
+Using a cache saves considerable build time because some reusable pieces of the build environment are stored in the cache and used across builds\.

+         A valid cache bucket location must include the bucket name and prefix \(folder name\), as shown in this example:

+         ```
+         s3://mybucket/cacheBucket
+         ```
 **Note**
+Make sure your bucket is in the same region as your pipeline\.
 Make sure that the service role for AWS CodePipeline has appropriate permissions for AWS CodeBuild\.
 For more information, see [Add Permissions for Other AWS Services](how-to-custom-role.md#how-to-update-role-new-services)\.

 1. On the **Step 4: Deploy** page, do one of the following, and then choose **Next step**:

-   + Choose **No Deployment** to skip the configuration of a deployment stage\.
+   + To skip the configuration of a deployment stage, choose **No Deployment**\.
 **Note**
 You can skip adding a deployment provider now only if you chose a build provider in the previous step\.

    + Choose a custom action that you have created for a deployment provider\.

-   + Choose one of the following default providers from the **Deployment provider** drop\-down list:
+   + From the **Deployment provider** drop\-down list, choose one of the following default providers:

+     + **AWS CodeDeploy**

-     + **AWS CodeDeploy**: Type or choose the name of an existing AWS CodeDeploy application in **Application name** and the name of a deployment group for that application in **Deployment group**, and then choose **Next step**\.
-Alternatively, you can create an application, deployment group, or both by choosing those links in AWS CodeDeploy\.
+       In **Application name**, type or choose the name of an existing AWS CodeDeploy application\.
+In **Deployment group**, type the name of a deployment group for the application\.
+Choose **Next step**\.
+You can also create an application, deployment group, or both in the AWS CodeDeploy console\.

-     + **AWS Elastic Beanstalk**: Type or choose the name of an existing Elastic Beanstalk application in **Application name** and an environment for that application in **Environment name**, and then choose **Next step**\.
-Alternatively, you can create an application, environment, or both by choosing those links in Elastic Beanstalk\.
+     + **AWS Elastic Beanstalk**

+        In **Application name**, type or choose the name of an existing Elastic Beanstalk application\.
+In **Environment name**, type an environment for the application\.
+Choose **Next step**\.
+You can also create an application, environment, or both in the Elastic Beanstalk console\.

-     + **AWS OpsWorks Stacks**: Type or choose the name of the stack you want to use in **Stack** and the layer that your target instances belong to in **Layer**\.
+     + **AWS OpsWorks Stacks**

+       In **Stack**, type or choose the name of the stack you want to use\.
+In **Layer**, choose the layer that your target instances belong to\.
 In **App**, choose the application that you want to update and deploy\.
 If you need to create an app, choose **create a new one in AWS OpsWorks**\.

        For information about adding an application to a stack and layer in AWS OpsWorks, see [Adding Apps](http://docs.aws.amazon.com/opsworks/latest/userguide/workingapps-creating.html) in the *AWS OpsWorks User Guide*\.

        For an end\-to\-end example of how to use a simple pipeline in AWS CodePipeline as the source for code that you run on AWS OpsWorks layers, see [Using AWS CodePipeline with AWS OpsWorks Stacks](http://docs.aws.amazon.com/opsworks/latest/userguide/other-services-cp.html)\.

+     + **AWS CloudFormation**

-     + **AWS CloudFormation**: Do one of the following:
+        Do one of the following:

-       + In **Action mode**, choose **Create or update a stack**, enter a stack name and template file name, and then choose the name of a role for AWS CloudFormation to assume\.
-Optionally, enter the name of a configuration file and choose an IAM capability option\.
+       + In **Action mode**, choose **Create or update a stack**, type a stack name and template file name, and then choose the name of a role for AWS CloudFormation to assume\.
+Optionally, type the name of a configuration file and choose an IAM capability option\.

-       + In **Action mode**, choose **Create or replace a change set**, enter a stack name and change set name, and then choose the name of a role for AWS CloudFormation to assume\.
-Optionally, enter the name of a configuration file and choose an IAM capability option\.
+       + In **Action mode**, choose **Create or replace a change set**, type a stack name and change set name, and then choose the name of a role for AWS CloudFormation to assume\.
+Optionally, type the name of a configuration file and choose an IAM capability option\.

-       For detailed information about integrating AWS CloudFormation capabilities into a pipeline in AWS CodePipeline, see [Continuous Delivery with AWS CodePipeline](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline.html) in *AWS CloudFormation User Guide*\.
+       For information about integrating AWS CloudFormation capabilities into a pipeline in AWS CodePipeline, see [Continuous Delivery with AWS CodePipeline](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline.html) in the *AWS CloudFormation User Guide*\.

+     + **Amazon ECS**

-     + **Amazon ECS**: In **Cluster name**, type or choose the name of an existing Amazon ECS cluster\.
+        In **Cluster name**, type or choose the name of an existing Amazon ECS cluster\.
 In **Service name**, type or choose the name of the service running on the cluster\.
-Alternatively, you can create a new cluster and service\.
+You can also create a cluster and service\.
 In **Image filename**, type the name of the image definitions file that describes your service's container and image\.
 Choose **Next step**\.
 **Note**
 Make sure your Amazon ECS cluster is configured with two or more instances\.
-Amazon ECS clusters must contain at least two instances, in order to maintain one **Primary** instance and another instance to accommodate new deployments\.
+Amazon ECS clusters must contain at least two instances so that one is maintained as the primary instance and another is used to accommodate new deployments\.

        For a tutorial about deploying container\-based applications with your pipeline, see [Tutorial: Continuous Deployment with AWS CodePipeline](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cd-pipeline.html)\.
-**Note**
-After a pipeline is created successfully, you can edit it to add more deployment stages or actions to a deployment stage\.

 1. On the **Step 5: Service Role** page, do one of the following, and then choose **Next step**:

-   + In the **Service Role**, drop\-down list, choose an IAM service role you have set up for AWS CodePipeline\.
+   + In the **Service Role** drop\-down list, choose an IAM service role that you have set up for AWS CodePipeline\.

-   + If you do not have a service role, choose **Create role**, and then on the IAM console page that describes the role that will be created for you, choose **Allow**\.
-On the **Step 5: Service Role** page, *AWS\-CodePipeline\-Service* will appear in the drop\-down box\.
+   + If you do not have a service role, choose **Create role**\.
+On the IAM console page that describes the role that will be created for you, choose **Allow**\.
+On the **Step 5: Service Role** page, *AWS\-CodePipeline\-Service* appears in the drop\-down box\.
 **Note**
-Depending on when your service role was created, you may need to update its permissions to support additional AWS services\.
+Depending on when your service role was created, you might need to update its permissions to support additional AWS services\.
 For information, see [Add Permissions for Other AWS Services](how-to-custom-role.md#how-to-update-role-new-services)\.

    For more information about the service role and its policy statement, see [Manage the AWS CodePipeline Service Role](how-to-custom-role.md)\.

 1. On the **Step 6: Review** page, review your pipeline configuration, and then choose **Create pipeline** to create the pipeline or **Previous** to go back and edit your choices\.
 To exit the wizard without creating a pipeline, choose **Cancel**\.

 Now that you've created your pipeline, you can view it in the console\.
-The pipeline will start to run automatically after you create it\.
+The pipeline starts to run automatically after you create it\.
 For more information, see [View Pipeline Details and History in AWS CodePipeline](pipelines-view.md)\.
-You can also make changes to the pipeline\.
-For more information, see [Edit a Pipeline in AWS CodePipeline](pipelines-edit.md)\.
+For more information about making changes to your pipeline, see [Edit a Pipeline in AWS CodePipeline](pipelines-edit.md)\.

 ## Create a Pipeline \(CLI\)<a name="pipelines-create-cli"></a>